shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

 > Verified individually, not just carried over unquestioned.
 Grouped by what they used to cover.

 *Attack surface / general search — dead or pivoted*
-- [Zanran (Deprecated - Pivoted away)](https://zanran.com) *(the original public data/graph search engine is entirely gone; the domain now hosts an unrelated B2B private-equity reporting product)*
+- <!--[Zanran (Deprecated - Pivoted away)](https://zanran.com) *(the original public data/graph search engine is entirely gone; the domain now hosts an unrelated B2B private-equity reporting product)*
-- [Zapmeta (Deprecated - Defunct)](https://www.zapmeta.com) *(a 2003-era meta-search engine with no evidence of activity since; the domain now blocks automated access entirely, consistent with a parked/abandoned site)*
+- <!--[Zapmeta (Deprecated - Defunct)](https://www.zapmeta.com) *(a 2003-era meta-search engine with no evidence of activity since; the domain now blocks automated access entirely, consistent with a parked/abandoned site)*
-- [Mamont / mmnt.ru (Deprecated - Niche/rarely used)](https://www.mmnt.ru/) *(technically still online — a Russian-language global FTP file index with billions of files — but not something a professional investigator reaches for outside very specific FTP-leak hunting, and the interface is Russian-only)*
+- <!--[Mamont / mmnt.ru (Deprecated - Niche/rarely used)](https://www.mmnt.ru/) *(technically still online — a Russian-language global FTP file index with billions of files — but not something a professional investigator reaches for outside very specific FTP-leak hunting, and the interface is Russian-only)*
-- [2lingual Search (Deprecated - Not OSINT-relevant)](https://www.2lingual.com) *(confirmed still functional, but it's a bilingual Google search wrapper with no investigative utility)*
+- <!--[2lingual Search (Deprecated - Not OSINT-relevant)](https://www.2lingual.com) *(confirmed still functional, but it's a bilingual Google search wrapper with no investigative utility)*

 *Document/records/science search — sunset or broken*
-- [WorldWideScience.org (Deprecated - Sunset)](https://worldwidescience.org) *(the homepage now shows retrospective "thanks to our founding partners" language, and reference sources have shifted to describing it in the past tense)*
+- <!--[WorldWideScience.org (Deprecated - Sunset)](https://worldwidescience.org) *(the homepage now shows retrospective "thanks to our founding partners" language, and reference sources have shifted to describing it in the past tense)*
-- [Biznar (Deprecated - Defunct)](https://biznar.com) *(Deep Web Technologies wound down its federated-search products years ago; no evidence of activity since roughly 2015)*
+- <!--[Biznar (Deprecated - Defunct)](https://biznar.com) *(Deep Web Technologies wound down its federated-search products years ago; no evidence of activity since roughly 2015)*
-- [CiteSeerX (Deprecated - Currently broken)](https://citeseer.ist.psu.edu) *(the domain currently serves a bare placeholder page instead of the actual academic search index)*
+- <!--[CiteSeerX (Deprecated - Currently broken)](https://citeseer.ist.psu.edu) *(the domain currently serves a bare placeholder page instead of the actual academic search index)*

 *Records/listings — pivoted to paid enterprise product*
-- [Harmari Unified Listings Search (Deprecated - Pivoted away)](https://www.harmari.com/search/unified) *(rebranded to "Neumo" and pivoted into a paid short-term-rental/tax-compliance product; this specific link no longer functions as a general search tool)*
+- <!--[Harmari Unified Listings Search (Deprecated - Pivoted away)](https://www.harmari.com/search/unified) *(rebranded to "Neumo" and pivoted into a paid short-term-rental/tax-compliance product; this specific link no longer functions as a general search tool)*
+---
 **Bonus tools**

 > Putting my Instagram reels to go use :)